Taeuk-Jang/releasing-research-code/readme_FSNS.md

 #### 3. Pre-trained models
 Example pre-trained model trained on Bank dataset is included in `model/bank/extractor.pth`(H), `model/bank/predictor.pth`(P), `model/bank/classifier.pth`(C)
 The dataset can be downloaded from the [link](https://archive.ics.uci.edu/ml/machine-learning-databases/00222/bank-additional.zip).
+Extract files from the downloaded archive and place the files 'bank-additional.csv' and 'bank-additional-names.txt' into the [aif360/data/raw/bank].
+Data pre-processing is done with the package provided by [AIF360](https://github.com/IBM/AIF360)

 If you'd like to contribute, or have any suggestions for these guidelines, you can contact us at jang141@purdue.com or open an issue on this GitHub repository.